 - Diversifying the biology and interactions of the farm.”

-In contrast to portable shelters, is a fixed-shed system like the one pictured below.
+In contrast to raising chickens using portable shelters, is a “fixed-shed” system like the one pictured below.

 The picture above is representative of large-scale free range chicken meat production in Australia.
 Large-scale organic chicken meat production is similar, however stocking density can be lower, depending on certification standards.
 The sheds are fixed in one place on the property, and each successive batch of chickens is given access to the same forage area.
 This system allows the shed to be fitted-out with automated feeding and watering systems, and reduces labour requirements.
 A farmer cannot justify the investment in a fitted-out shed like this, without committing to producing large batches of chickens per shed.